 There is nothing casual about this approach to our students; it is part of a deliberate culture of respect and the genuine celebration of difference.

 ATARS | VCE Results And Academic Rigour

-But ATARS provide a very easy method for schools to promote themselves as academically rigorous and some schools choose to promote themselves with a ‘whatever it takes’ approach to the achievement of high ATARS for all their students.
-For most students ‘what it takes’ is to select the tried and tested subjects that are going to deliver the necessary high marks.
-Loving a subject is not a good reason to select it.
-A vast industry has developed in extra tuition and coaching for exams.
-Even if you want to ‘do Law’ you can’t risk the subjects that might be indicated.
-Some schools are so committed to academic rigour that they end up with multiple classes of Specialist Maths but struggle to get enough brave souls to run even one small class of Philosophy, or Music, or Art and certainly not Drama.
-Not academically rigorous enough.
+ATARS provide a very easy method for schools to promote themselves as academically rigorous and some schools choose to promote themselves with a ‘whatever it takes’ approach to the achievement of high ATARS for all their students.
+For most students, ‘what it takes’ is to select the tried and tested subjects that are going to deliver the necessary high marks which means loving a subject is often not a good reason to select it.
+Some schools are so committed to academic rigour that they end up with multiple classes of Specialist Maths but struggle to get enough brave souls to run even one small class of Philosophy, or Music, or Art and (and certainly not Drama) which may not be considered academically rigorous enough.

 There is something quite shocking about the idea that adults – parents, teachers and the media who so love those league tables – are prepared to promote this fierce competitive race, knowing full well the impact it is having on those young people, who quite simply cannot sustain themselves faced with the prospect of a 90% chance of ‘failing’ to get into the top 10% ATAR ranks.

 At Preshil we think it is important to encourage all students to think deeply about the adult life they would like to live.
 And about the qualities they most admire in adults they know and know about.
 We encourage them to think about the many different pathways to their goals – the way they can continue to pursue art or drama or community service and still get to become a doctor, an entrepreneur or even an academic.